Itsbryan8228/ChatGPTEmail/README.md

 # GPT Email Bot

-This is script that lets you send an email and get a response from ChatGPT using the OpenAI API.
+This script that lets you send an email and get a response from ChatGPT using the OpenAI API.
 It checks a Gmail inbox for new messages, reads the prompt, sends it to OpenAI, and replies back with the result.

 ## Features